groupdocs-parser/GroupDocs.Parser-Docs/net/developer-guide/advanced-usage/working-with-images/extract-images-from-document.md

 *   Instantiate [Parser](https://reference.groupdocs.com/net/parser/groupdocs.parser/parser) object for the initial document;
 *   Call [GetImages](https://reference.groupdocs.com/net/parser/groupdocs.parser/parser/methods/getimages) method and obtain collection of [PageImageArea](https://reference.groupdocs.com/net/parser/groupdocs.parser.data/pageimagearea) objects;
 *   Check if *collection* isn't *null* (images extraction is supported for the document);
-*   Iterate through the collection and get sizes, image types and image contents.
+*   Iterate through the collection and get image types and contents.

 The following example shows how to extract images from a document: